IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 Now add a function to infer coefficients for the CPU costing function from benchmarking data.
-In the case of `cubeInteger` we assume that the time taken will be linear in the size of the argument of the
+In the case of `cubeInteger` we assume that the time taken will be linear in the size of argument (ie, the argument of the new builtin).
-function:

 ```
     cubeIntegerModel <- {